Geosesarma hagen: Environment

 Geosesarma hagen is a species of small land-living crabs only found in Java, Indonesia.
 The crabs prefer a humid environment with elements from both terrestrial and freshwater aquatic habitats.
 They steer clear of drier land and although the younger crabs tend to live in closer proximity to the water, they are not aquatic crabs.
-Young Red Devil crabs spend most of their time in the water as a way to avoid predators.
+Young Geosesarma hagen spend most of their time in the water as a way to avoid predators.

-They are used to living in warm humid conditions and their preferred temperature ranges from 24-28 degrees Celsius (75-82 F).
+They are used to living in warm humid conditions and their preferred temperature ranges from 24 to 28 degrees Celsius (75-82 F).